-The statement of compliance was promptly made permanently available to the shareholders on the company's website at www.fraport.com/corporategovernance.
+The statement of compliance was promptly made permanently available to the shareholders on the company's website at www.fraport.com/en/investors/corporate-governance.html.

-GCGC 2017 recommendations
+GCGC 2020 recommendations

-Fraport AG also voluntarily complies with the recommendations of the GCGC 2017, solely with the following exceptions:
+Fraport AG also voluntarily complies with the recommendations of the GCGC 2020.